Skip Ribbon Commands

 The risk of developing non-Hodgkin’s lymphoma increases with age, with most patients diagnosed in their 60s and beyond.

-Lymphoma is the fifth most common cancer in males and females in Singapore.
-Over a five-year period from 2016 to 2020, 4,888 cases were reported in Singapore.
+Lymphoma is the fourth most common cancer in males and fifth most common cancer in females in Singapore.
+Over a five-year period from 2017 to 2021, more than 5,000 cases were reported in Singapore.

 Lymphoma - Preparing for surgery